reimagined/resolve/docs/tutorial/lesson-6.md

 ```
 <!-- prettier-ignore-end -->

 Note that regular Read Models are not reactive like View Models are.
-This will have a side effect, which will be discussed in greater detail later in this lesson.
+This results in several side effects, that will be discussed in greater detail later in this lesson.

 ### Query a Read Model Through HTTP API